pablodecm/phd_thesis/src/104_chapter_4.md

 can be used to define the optimal prediction function $f_B(\boldsymbol{x})$, also referred as *Bayes model*, which represents the minimal error that any supervised learning algorithm can achieve due to the intrinsic statistical fluctuations and properties in the data.
+The Bayes model can be expressed
+as:
 $$
 f_B(\boldsymbol{x}) = \mathop{\textrm{arg min}}_{\boldsymbol{y} \in \mathcal{Y}}  \mathop{\mathbb{E}}_{
 \boldsymbol{y} \sim p(\boldsymbol{y} | \boldsymbol{x})}
 \left [ L(\boldsymbol{y}, f(\boldsymbol{x})) \right ]
 $$ {#eq:bayes_optimal}
-where the last term indicates the optimal choice of target and can be obtained by explicitly considering the conditional expectation in the risk term described in [Equation @eq:learning_rm], that is
+where the last term indicates the optimal choice of target $\boldsymbol{y}$ for each value of $\boldsymbol{x}$.
+The previous expression can be obtained by explicitly considering the conditional expectation in the risk term described in [Equation @eq:learning_rm], that is